-Numbers accessing the service: The number of people accessing support through the Community Reablement Team (CRT) service continues to be significantly below the expected level to achieve the target of 1,200 per year, with an intake of 225 as at the end of quarter 2.
+Numbers accessing the service: The number of people accessing support through the Community Reablement Team (CRT) service continues to be significantly below the expected level to achieve the target of 1,200 per year, with an intake of 543 as at the end of Quarter 3.
 The majority of referrals are made following discharge from hospital but not all of these people have reablement potential, some are not well enough to start reablement, and some refuse reablement support.
 Reviews of the reablement services both locally, and in the wider Berkshire West area, with system partners across intermediate care, are ongoing and are seeking to address challenges and improve performance.
 Reporting has also been significantly affected by a system outage in relation to the rostering system used.
-Work has been ongoing to address the issues which were complex, taking several months to resolve.
-Due to the additional time taken in relation to allocating referrals manually, there had been an impact on the length of wait for hospital discharges on Pathway 1.
+A manual solution was implemented and work has been ongoing to address the issues which were complex, taking several months to resolve.
+Due to the additional time taken in relation to allocating referrals manually, there had been an impact on the length of wait for hospital discharges on Pathway 1, where the primary support is provided by the reablement team.
+The Reading Integration Board have agreed that a Task and Finish Group will be set up to review factors impacting on performance, where the BCF targets are not being met, and agree an improvement plan.